01 Jun 5 FAQs to Learn How Home Insulation Works in the Summer

 Yes.
 It is worthwhile for homeowners to understand how each type of insulation may help their home.

-With energy costs on the rise, it is important to make sure your entire home is properly insulated.
+With energy costs on the rise, homeowners must ensure their home contains properl insulated.
 Ceiling insulation provides essential sound control between the floors of your home.
 We specialize in basement ceiling insulation, insulation above the living room and more.

 Wall & Floor Insulation

-Georgia, like in most climates, insulation is needed on all sides of the house: under your flooring, in basement walls, and at the ceiling or roof.
+Georgia, like in most climates, requires insulation on all sides of the house: under your flooring, in basement walls, and at the ceiling or roof.
 Wall and floor insulation is an effective way to maintain comfortable temperatures throughout your home.
-Wall and floor insulation are often forgotten but is an important insulation to install in your home.
+Although often forgotten, wall and floor spaces remain an important component requiring insulation in your home.
 Are your hardwood floors cold in the winter?
 Snappy can solve this issue!
 We offer free energy assessments to determine the cause of the burdensome issue.

 Heat passes easily through a poorly insulated attic which can cause a drastic increase in your energy bills.
 Naturally, heated interior air rises, especially in chilly winter months, and is lost through numerous attic air leaks.
 To tackle these issues, we first seal the air leaks, followed by new or additional attic insulation.
 Types of attic insulation we offer include: cellulose, fiberglass, mineral wool, spray foam, and rigid foam.
 Ask your service representative about our Green Fiber products which create a great sound barrier as well as being pest and rodent resistant.